Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Introduction

 MD simulations aim to accurately estimate system observables like the radial distribution function, virial stress tensor, and diffusivity coefficient.
-This often requires long simulation to fully explore the underlying PES and minimize sampling error.
-Unfortunately, NNIPs are known to produce unstable simulations, meaning that they can irreversibly enter unphysical regions of phase space (e.g., a bond breaking event in a non-reactive system at low temperature) \cite{fu2022forces, Stocker_2022, Vita2023DataEfficiency, bihani2023egraffbench, Morrow2023ValidateMLInteratomic, Wang2023MLForceFields}.
-Sampling of such regions often quickly leads to unrecoverable simulation collapse as the NNIP drifts far from the distribution of its training data.
-As a result, computed observables may have high statistical error due to insufficient sampling, or be altogether inaccurate.
-This can limit the ability of NNIP-based MD simulations to investigate long-timescale phenomena like ion diffusion and protein folding, as well as rare events that may require extensive sampling to encounter.
-Figure \ref{fig:failure_modes} illustrates typical NNIP instability behaviors and provides examples of unstable structures sampled during MD simulation.
+This often requires long simulation to fully explore the underlying PES \removetwo{and minimize sampling error}.
+Unfortunately, MLFFs are known to produce unstable simulations, meaning that they can irreversibly enter unphysical regions of phase space (e.g., a bond breaking event in a non-reactive system at low temperature) \citep{fu2022forces, Stocker_2022, Vita2023DataEfficiency, bihani2023egraffbench, Morrow2023ValidateMLInteratomic, Wang2023MLForceFields}.
+Sampling of such regions \removetwo{often quickly leads to unrecoverable simulation collapse} \addtwo{can lead to inaccuracies in computed observables} as the MLFF \addtwo{gradually} drifts \removetwo{far} from the distribution of its training data. \addtwo{In extreme cases, instabilities can lead to unrecoverable simulation collapse, in which case} \removetwo{As a result, } computed observables may have high statistical error due to insufficient sampling\removetwo{, or be altogether inaccurate}. \removetwo{This} \addtwo{In either case, instability} can limit the ability of MLFF-based MD simulations to investigate long-timescale phenomena like ion diffusion and protein folding, as well as rare events that may require extensive sampling to encounter.
+Figure \ref{fig:failure_modes} illustrates typical MLFF instability behaviors and provides examples of unstable structures sampled during MD simulation.

-Insufficient coverage of phase space and inaccuracies within the reference datasets utilized for training NNIPs have been suggested as factors contributing to instability \cite{fu2022forces, Stocker_2022, Vita2023DataEfficiency, bihani2023egraffbench, Morrow2023ValidateMLInteratomic, Wang2023MLForceFields}.
-Expanding the dataset requires additional QM calculations, and improving its accuracy requires more exact QM approaches \cite{Kummel2002CoupledCluster}.
-Both options are very computationally expensive, particularly for larger systems like macromolecules.
-Recent work has even suggested that expanding the dataset may not always improve stability \cite{fu2022forces}, consistent with the notion that phase space is sampled with exponentially vanishing probability based on the local potential energy.
-This suggests the need for additional sources of information beyond energies and forces to train stable NNIPs.

-We posit that system observables derived from experiment or high-fidelity simulation can serve this purpose.
-Parameterizing NNIPs to match observables is an alternative approach to conventional energy-and-forces-training \cite{difftre, wang2020differentiable}.
-This approach has been successful in learning potentials of condensed-phase \cite{Wang_2023} and titanium \cite{röcken2023accurate} systems, enhanced sampling of rare events \cite{sipka2023differentiable}, and protein folding simulation \cite{Ingraham2019LearningPS, navarro2023topdown, Kolloff2023dynAMMo}.
-However, using observables to improve the stability of NNIPs in downstream MD simulations remains unexplored.